jamesthesnake/PumasDocs.jl/docs/src/basics/models.md

 end
 ```

-Note that if the `observed` function is not given to the `PuMaSModel` constructor,
+Note that if the `observed` function is not given to the `PumasModel` constructor,
 the default function `(col,sol,obstimes,samples,subject)->samples` which passes
 through the sampled derived values is used.